SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-The keyword `rootdir` is used to specify the data set path.
-It is recommended to symlink the dataset root to `$SSSEGMENTATION/` or directly run `bash scripts/prepare_datasets.sh $DATASETNAME` in `$SSSEGMENTATION/` so that you don't need to modify the default `rootdir` for each dataset.
+**Tip:** It is recommended to symlink the dataset folder to the `$SSSEGMENTATION/` root or simply run `bash scripts/prepare_datasets.sh $DATASETNAME` in `$SSSEGMENTATION/`.
+This way, the default `rootdir` does not need to be manually modified in most cases.

-The keyword `train` and `test` are used to specify the configs for model training and testing.
+The `train` and `test` fields define the configuration for training and evaluation splits, respectively.
+Both are dictionaries with the following keys,

-And the value type of `SEGMENTOR_CFG['dataset']['train']` and `SEGMENTOR_CFG['dataset']['test']` is `dict`.
-Specifically, `set` means a certain division of the data set, usually including train set (set as `train`), validation set (set as `val`) and test set (set as `test`).
+- `set`: Indicates which subset of the data to use (*e.g.*, `train`, `val`, `test`).
-`data_pipelines` is used to define data transforms to pre-process `sample_meta` before feeding into the models, more details please refer to [Customize Data Pipelines](https://sssegmentation.readthedocs.io/en/latest/Tutorials.html#customize-data-pipelines).
+- `data_pipelines`: A list of transformation operations applied sequentially to the input.
+These transforms are used to preprocess the `sample_meta` objects before they are passed into the model.
+See [Customize Data Pipelines](https://sssegmentation.readthedocs.io/en/latest/Tutorials.html#customize-data-pipelines) for details.

-The other arguments supported in `SEGMENTOR_CFG['dataset']` is listed as follows,
+Additional optional fields supported in `SEGMENTOR_CFG['dataset']` include,

-- `repeat_times`: The default value is 1, if increase it in the config, the appeared times of one image in an epoch will increase accordingly,
-- `eval_env`: Used to specify evaluate environment, support `server` environment (only save the test results which could be submitted to the corresponding dataset's official website to obtain the segmentation performance) and `local` environment (the default environment, test segmentors with the local images and annotations provided by the corresponding dataset).

-If the users want to learn more about this part, it is recommended that you could jump to the [`ssseg/modules/datasets` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/datasets) in SSSegmentation to read the source codes of dataset classes.
+- `repeat_times` (*int, default=1*): If set to a value >1, each image will appear multiple times within an epoch, which can be useful for small datasets.
+- `eval_env` (*str, default='local'*): Defines the evaluation environment.
+Options: `local` (evaluate using local ground truth annotations) and `server` (only saves predicted results for submission to external servers).
+- `ignore_index` (*int, default=-100*): Label index to ignore during loss computation and evaluation.
+- `auto_correct_invalid_seg_target (*bool, default=False*)`: If True, automatically fixes invalid pixel values in segmentation targets.

+For a deeper understanding, users are encouraged to explore the [`ssseg/modules/datasets`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/datasets) directory, where the dataset class definitions and data loading logic are implemented.

 #### Customize Data Pipelines